Gasworks: Early gasworks

-Coal gas was introduced to Great Britain in the 1790s as an illuminating gas by the Scottish inventor William Murdoch.
+Gasified coal was introduced to Great Britain in the 1790s as an illuminating gas by the Scottish inventor William Murdoch.

 Early gasworks were usually located beside a river or canal so that coal could be brought in by barge.
 Transport was later shifted to railways and many gasworks had internal railway systems with their own locomotives.

 Early gasworks were built for factories in the Industrial Revolution from about 1805 as a light source and for industrial processes requiring gas, and for lighting in country houses from about 1845.
 Country house gas works are extant at Culzean Castle in Scotland and Owlpen in Gloucestershire.

+Wood-gas process

+1878 European towns lighted by a gaswork using forest timber for gas production: